kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 * Understand and mitigate risks associated with this approach
 * **PLACEHOLDER**: See these concepts applied in the real-world example of VA’s CEDAR & SPRUCE contracts

-In modular, iterative contracting, a well-structured multiple award vehicle is one of the most effective strategies to support agility, mitigate risk, and maintain delivery momentum.
-When thoughtfully designed, this approach creates the flexibility to pivot between vendors if performance falters or priorities shift, without starting over.
-It also prevents vendor lock-in and supports a culture of continuous improvement through healthy competition.
+In modular, iterative contracting, a well-structured multiple award vehicle is one of the most effective strategies for supporting agility, mitigating risk, and maintaining delivery momentum.
+When thoughtfully designed, this approach creates the flexibility to pivot between vendors if performance falters or priorities shift, without requiring a complete overhaul.
+It also prevents vendor lock-in and fosters a culture of continuous improvement through healthy competition.

 However, implementing a multi-vendor model isn’t a simple checkbox—it’s a strategic acquisition decision that requires balancing complexity, performance oversight, and mission alignment.
 Experience has shown that multi-vendor structures deliver better outcomes when tailored to a specific system or digital service, especially in environments that require specialized talent and rapid iteration.
 The goal isn’t just to hire vendors from generic IT agency-wide vehicles, but to design a delivery ecosystem that promotes resilience, knowledge sharing, and sustained product excellence.

 ### Modular contracting & scaled agile delivery with multi-vendor teams

 In modular, iterative contracting, a multi-vendor delivery model supports flexibility, reduces the risk of vendor lock-in, and promotes ongoing performance improvement.
 This approach aligns with scaled agile delivery practices, where multiple teams work in parallel on different features, components, or functions—each contributing to the broader product vision.
-These teams may be from different vendors but operate within a unified delivery framework to maintain alignment and cohesion.
+These teams, which may be from various vendors, operate within a unified delivery framework to maintain alignment and cohesion.

 Scaled agile delivery emphasizes breaking down complex needs into smaller, modular workstreams that can be tackled incrementally and assigned independently.
-This modularization makes it easier to shift direction, reassign scope, and hold vendors accountable for discrete outcomes without disrupting the overall mission.
+This modularization enables easier direction shifts, scope reassignments, and vendor accountability for discrete outcomes, all without disrupting the overall mission.
 Each team maintains its own backlog, works within a common cadence, and integrates its work with others through structured coordination points, such as shared sprint reviews, backlog refinement sessions, or cross-team retrospectives.

 Industry research supports this approach.
 Organizations that implement scaled agile practices report: